imanidev/imanidev/README.md

 ### Hi, I'm Imani.
 Thanks for stopping by!

-Pronouns: she/her

-I'm an early-stage Engineer with a knack for front end development.
-The ultimate goal is to become Full-Stack Developer.
-But for now, I'll be
+I'm an early-stage Engineer with a knack for front-end development.

-As of now, I'm learning HTML, CSS, JavaScript and creating projects that reflect my understanding of the languahges.
+Currently, I'm learning HTML, CSS, JavaScript and creating projects that reflect my understanding of the languahges.

-I am open to working with startups or individuals.
+I am open to collaborate with startups and individuals.

-Check out my [blog](https://imanidevelops.hashnode.dev/) where I'll be sharing what I've learned and documenting my journey.
+Also, feel free to check out my [blog](https://imanidevelops.hashnode.dev/) where I'll be sharing what I've learned and documenting my journey.

-You can contact me at imaniroberts.dev@gmail.com
+Contact information: imaniroberts.dev@gmail.com

 -->